Kendall Simmons

-Henry Alexander Kendall Simmons (born March 11, 1979) is an American football coach and former guard and former offensive line coach at Middle Tennessee.
+Henry Alexander Kendall Simmons (born March 11, 1979) is an American football coach and former guard in the National Football League (NFL).
 He was selected by the Pittsburgh Steelers in the first round of the 2002 NFL draft.
 He played college football for the Auburn Tigers.
 Simmons was also a member of the New England Patriots and Buffalo Bills.

 Early life

 Simmons grew up in Ripley, Mississippi.
 He was a three-year starter at Ripley (Miss.)
 High, where he was named an All-State and PrepStar All-America selection as a senior defensive lineman after a season when he recorded 70 tackles and four sacks, forced five fumbles and returned one for a touchdown.
 Simmons was named District Defensive Most Valuable Player and was voted Clarion-Ledger "Top 10" and No. 2 offensive line prospect in Mississippi.
 He was a Commercial Appeal "Mid-South Top 100" and was chosen to play in the Alabama-Mississippi All-Star Game.
 He also played baseball and basketball.